 Meal: 4/10 – small, lacking protein, only real good part of it was the fruit salad and desert

 Service: 3/10 – FA was rude, arrogant, and not helpful.
 Given my initial request for protein, she should have at least offered the snack basket, which had packets of nuts in it and cliff bars, but instead she said No and did not offer a resolution.
 Furthermore, when getting food from the snack basket she referred to me as a hoarder and greedy!

-Overall opinion of United?
+Overall opinion of United Airlines?
 After this flight and my last flight, I’m starting to wonder why anyone would fly United.
+Maybe for the United Polaris business class seat and Polaris Lounges?
 I had to convince both people at Check-in and the United Club that I had access to such areas, FA were rude, the reason for delay was a lie (at first), departure time/status remained “on-time” despite the clear delay, and IFE is lacking.